German Shoe Museum Hauenstein

 Is it wheelchair accessible?

-For specific accessibility information, it is advisable to check the official website before your visit.
+For accessibility information, check the official website for detailed guidance.

 Can I buy tickets online?